dhoerl/PhotoScrollerNetwork/README.txt

 TODO:
 - TiledImageBuilder does error checking and sets the "failed" flag, but my testing of this mechanism has been brief and not exhaustive!
-- if an image is truly huge, then incrementally create tiles instead of having to map in two rows of tiles
+- if an image is truly huge, then incrementally create tiles instead of having to map in two rows of tiles (may not be needed)

 PhotoScollerNetwork Target: FAST AND EFFICIENT TILING USING A CGIMAGESOURCE